Teen Budget Binder

 Trying to get your teenager to think beyond next week’s allowance or paycheck?

-That’s why I created the Teen Budget Binder − it’s way more than just a budget worksheet for teenagers.
+That’s why I created the Teen Budget Binder − it’s wayyyyy more than just a budget worksheet for teenagers.

-- Reflecting on their budget so that they learn how to manage their money quicker, and better
+- Be able to audit their own budgets so that they learn how to manage their money quicker, and better

 5 VIDEOS that walk them through: